Impact of strain and morphology on magnetic properties of Fe$_3$O$_4$/NiO bilayers grown on Nb:SrTiO$_3$(001) and MgO(001): Abstract

 \section{Abstract}

 We present a comparative study on the morphology and structural as well as magnetic properties of crystalline Fe$_3$O$_4$/NiO bilayers grown on both MgO(001) and SrTiO$_3$(001) substrates by reactive molecular beam epitaxy.
 These structures are investigated by means of x-ray photoelectron spectroscopy, low energy electron diffraction, x-ray reflectivity and diffraction as well as vibrating sample magnetometry.
 While the lattice mismatch of NiO grown on MgO(001) is only 0.8\,\%, it is exposed to a lateral lattice mismatch of -6.9\,\% if grown on SrTiO$_3$.
 In the case of Fe$_3$O$_4$, the misfit strain on MgO(001) and SrTiO$_3$(001) amounts to 0.3\,\% and -7.5\,\%, respectively.
 To clarify the relaxation process of the bilayer system, the film thicknesses of the magnetite and nickel oxide films have been varied between 5 and 20\,nm.
 While NiO films are well ordered on both substrates, Fe$_3$O$_4$ films grown on NiO/SrTiO$_3$ exhibit a higher surface roughness as well as lower structural ordering compared to films grown on NiO/MgO.
 Further, NiO films grow pseudomorphic in the investigated thickness range on MgO substrates without any indication of relaxation, whereas on SrTiO$_3$ the NiO films show strong strain relaxation.
 Fe$_3$O$_4$ films exhibit also strong relaxation even for films of 5\,nm thickness on both NiO/MgO as well as on NiO/SrTiO$_3$.
-The magnetite layers on both substrates exhibit a fourfold magnetic in-plane anisotropy with magnetic easy axes pointing in $\left\langle110\right\rangle$ directions.
-Compared to growth on NiO/MgO, magnetite grown on NiO/SrTiO$_3$ shows strongly increased coercive fields due to higher density of structural defects.
+The magnetite layers on both substrates show a fourfold magnetic in-plane anisotropy with magnetic easy axes pointing in $\left\langle100\right\rangle$ directions.
+The coercive field is strongly enhanced for magnetite grown on NiO/SrTiO$_3$ due to higher density of structural defects, compared to magnetite grown on NiO/MgO.